1. How will an Economic Stimulus payment affect my Medi-Cal case?

 - Original documentation verifying the provider’s identity (for example, current/unexpired government issued photo identification and social security card) must be provided to the county for photocopying.
 We are currently accepting photocopies of these documents through mail, email, FAX or in the drop box.

 - Complete and sign the Provider Enrollment Agreement (SOC 846).
 The SOC 846 states that the provider understands and agrees to the rules of the IHSS Program and the responsibilities of being an IHSS Provider.
-We are currently accepting a photocopy of these documents through mail, email, FAX or in the drop box.
+The form must be submitted to the county in person; however, during the COVID emergency it can be returned by mail or dropped off in drop box.
+The form will be mailed to you when we receive a request to apply.

 Note: Providers cannot be enrolled and receive payment as an IHSS providers until ALL of the above requirements have been completed, including passing a Department of Justice background check.